 Personal Data may be Processed by Processor for the following purposes:

-Delivery and use of human capital management software;

-Implementation services related to configuration of human capital management software;

-Product support; and

-Technical projects
+All processing operations required to facilitate provision of software and services to the Controller in accordance with the Agreement.

 as further described in Processor’s audit reports and IT security policy.